cirruslabs/cirrus-ci-docs/docs/examples.md

 ## Python

 Official [Python Docker images](https://hub.docker.com/_/python/) can be used for builds.
-Here is an example of `.cirrus.yml` that caches installed packages based on contents of `requirements.txt` and runs `pytest`:
+Here is an example of a `.cirrus.yml` that caches installed packages based on contents of `requirements.txt` and runs `pytest`:

 ```yaml